marvoe1/marvoe1/README.md

 ## 🚀 About Me

 Hello!
-I'm **Marvel Ekpenyong**, a dedicated **Software Development Engineer in Test (SDET)** with over 3 years of experience in crafting robust automation frameworks and ensuring top-notch software quality.
-My expertise extends to frontend development, where I create engaging and user-friendly interfaces.
+I'm **Marvel Ekpenyong**, a dedicated **Software Development Engineer in Test (SDET)** and **Full Stack Developer** with over 3 years of experience in crafting robust automation frameworks and ensuring top-notch software quality.
+My expertise spans from backend testing to frontend development, allowing me to create comprehensive, high-quality applications.

 🔍 Specialized in **test automation**, **CI/CD integration**, and **performance testing**<br/>
 🛠️ Proficient in designing and implementing **scalable test frameworks**<br/>